Back Pain Treatment Perth | Chiropractor Perth - Carbon Chiro

 • Sleeping position – Poor mattress support or improper sleeping posture can contribute to pain.

-Chiropractic treatment for back pain focuses on improving spinal alignment, restoring mobility, and reducing muscle tension.
+Chiropractic treatment for back pain focuses on improving spinal restriction, restoring mobility, and reducing muscle tension.
 The lumbar and thoracic spine often become restricted due to poor posture, repetitive strain, or muscle imbalances, leading to stiffness and discomfort.
 Through chiropractic adjustments and soft tissue therapy, these restrictions are relieved, improving joint function and reducing pain.
 Strengthening exercises and postural corrections further support spinal health, promoting long-term relief and improved mobility.

 Frequently Asked Questions